 - Do not plan a tight same-day flight after a ferry.
 Weather, port congestion and ferry delays can break a perfect-looking schedule.

-1. Ios: the closest island to Santorini
+1. Ios: the closest major island to Santorini

 Ios is the closest major island to Santorini and the easiest choice for a quick ferry trip.
 The ride can take as little as 35 minutes on a high-speed ferry, though some sailings take longer depending on the vessel and route.